• Default K8s: all pods can talk to all pods

 • Empty podSelector: {} = all Pods in namespace

-• Policy must match Pod labels, not Service names
+• Policy matches Pod labels, not Service names